JimmiaSCyber/cybersecurity-portfolio/Windows-Security-Controls-Lab/Windows-Defender.md

 ## Objective
 Create a custom inbound firewall rule to allow TCP traffic on Port 80 (HTTP) using Windows Defender Firewall with Advanced Security.

-This lab demonstrates controlled service exposure, port-level access management, and endpoint hardening practices used in enterprise environments.
+This lab demonstrates controlled service exposure, transport-layer filtering, rule-based traffic management, and endpoint hardening practices commonly implemented in enterprise IT environments.

 ---